 detections) is added in the WIN EDD by the WIN Specialist.
 A “G” Value Qualifier is added

-when detection is reported for a station in the event and its associated blank and is deemed applicable under FAC 62-
+when detection is reported for a station in the event and its associated blank at a concentration greater than one-tenth the concentration in the sample, per FAC 62-

 160.700 utilizing a drop menu in the Value_Qualifier header.